CIML-bioinformatic/BMMlab_Prostate-CD45Pos-PTENKO/README.md

 ### First step : Individual dataset analysis

-All the datasets were analyzed separatly to validate their quality and get a first insigh into the cell heterogeneity.
+All the datasets were analyzed separately to validate their quality and get a first insight into the cell heterogeneity.

 The analysis code and analysis results for this step are in folders with the dataset name.

 ### Second step : Aggregate resequenced datasets

- For each dataset, all the fatsq files from both sequencing runs were used to run a new CellRanger count analysis.
-These aggregated data were analyzed separately to take advantage of the increase in read saturation.
+ For each dataset, all the FASTQ files from both sequencing runs were used to run a new Cell Ranger count analysis.
+These aggregated data were analyzed separately to take advantage of the increased read saturation.

 The analysis code and analysis results for this step are in folders with a name carrying the two flowcell names.